The Front Five

 The Front Five is the collective nickname used for the five footballers who were the primary forward line of Hull City during the mid-1960s.
 Ian Butler, Chris Chilton, Ray Henderson, Ken Houghton, and Ken Wagstaff were all simultaneously active for the club between 1965 and 1968.
 The quintet's zenith was the 1965–66 season, in which Hull were promoted as champions of the Third Division.
-During that campaign, the Tigers scored 109 goals in the league, 100 of which were scored by the Front Five.
+During that campaign, Hull City scored 109 goals in the league, 100 of which were scored by the Front Five.

 Ian Butler

 Ian Butler joined Hull City for £40,000 in January 1965, arriving from Rotherham United alongside Houghton.
 Playing as a left winger, he amassed 339 appearances across all competitions during his eight years with the club, scoring 70 goals before leaving in July 1973.

 Chris Chilton

 Chris Chilton was first contracted to Hull City, his hometown club, at age 16.
-The centre forward would become one of the best players in the Tigers' history.
+The centre forward would become one of the best players in the club's history.
 Scoring 222 goals in 477 appearances across all competitions, "Chillo", as he was affectionally known, is still Hull's record goalscorer to this day.
 He was signed by Coventry City for £92,000 in August 1971.
 He was one of five inaugural inductees to Hull's Hall of Fame in 2018.
 Furthermore, the East Stand of the MKM Stadium was posthumously renamed in his honour on 2 March 2022.
 Chilton had died the year before, on 20 May 2021, aged 77.